flare-foundation/fast-updates/go-client/README.md

 and `tests/config3.toml` should be set so that the clients can participate in the protocol.

-## Compiled ABI of Flare-Smart-Contracts-V2
+## Compiled ABI of Flare-Smart-Contracts-v2

-The Fast Updates Go client uses and interface to the contracts that was compiled using `solc` compiler and `abigen` tool.
+The Fast Updates Go client uses an interface to the contracts that was compiled using `solc` compiler and `abigen` tool.
 In the case that the contracts are changed, the interface needs to be changed as well.
 Use the provided `Makefile` to compile the new interfaces with